okeowo-cloud/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 8-simple_delete.py: Program deletes a key in a dictionary.

-9-multiply_by_2.py: Program returns a new dictionary with all values multiplied by 2
+9-multiply_by_2.py: Program returns a new dictionary with all values multiplied by 2.

+10-best_score.py: Program returns a key with the biggest integer value.